ICLR2023Paper4242/MARLlib/README.md

 **Multi-Agent RLlib (MARLlib)** is ***a comprehensive Multi-Agent Reinforcement Learning algorithm library*** based on [**Ray**](https://github.com/ray-project/ray) and one of its toolkits [**RLlib**](https://github.com/ray-project/ray/tree/master/rllib).
 It provides MARL research community with a unified platform for building, training, and evaluating MARL algorithms.

-There are five core features of **MARLlib**.
+There are four core features of **MARLlib**.

+- It unifies diverse algorithm pipeline with a newly proposed agent-level distributed dataflow.
+Currently, MARLlib delivers 18 algorithms and is able to handle cooperative (team-reward-only cooperation), collaborative (individual-reward-accessible cooperation), competitive (individual competition), and mixed (teamwork-based competition) tasks.
 - It unifies multi-agent environment interfaces with a new interface following Gym standard and supports both synchronous and asynchronous agent-environment interaction.
 Currently, MARLlib provides support to ten environments.
-- It unifies diverse algorithm pipeline with a newly proposed single-agent perspective of implementation.
-Currently, MARLlib incorporates 18 algorithms and is able to handle cooperative (team-reward-only cooperation), collaborative (individual-reward-accessible cooperation), competitive (individual competition), and mixed (teamwork-based competition) tasks.
-- It classifies algorithms into independent learning, centralized critic, and value decomposition categories(inspired by EPyMARL) and enables module reuse and extensibility within each category.
 - It provides three parameter sharing strategies, namely full-sharing, non-sharing, and group-sharing, by implementing the policy mapping API of RLlib.
 This is implemented to be fully decoupled from algorithms and environments, and is completely controlled by configuration files.
 - It provides standard 2 or 20 millions timesteps learning curve in the form of CSV of each task-algorithm for reference.
 These results are reproducible as configuration files for each experiment are provided along.
+In total, more than a thousand experiments are conducted and released.

 <div align="center">
 <img src=image/overview.png width=100% />